Toluene dioxygenase

-The 4 substrates of this enzyme are toluene, NADH, H^{+}, and O_{2}, whereas its two products are (1S,2R)-3-methylcyclohexa-3,5-diene-1,2-diol and NAD^{+}.
+The four substrates of this enzyme are toluene, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are (1S,2R)-3-methylcyclohexa-3,5-diene-1,2-diol and reduced NAD^{+}.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
+This enzyme is an oxidoreductase, that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
 The systematic name of this enzyme class is toluene,NADH:oxygen oxidoreductase (1,2-hydroxylating).
 This enzyme is also called toluene 2,3-dioxygenase.
-This enzyme participates in toluene and xylene degradation.
+It is an iron–sulfur protein that uses flavin adenine dinucleotide as a cofactor and participates in toluene and xylene degradation.